perilsensitive/cxnes/index.md

 coming as soon as the author can get a Mac for development and testing.
 Other unix variants may work as well provided they have working SDL 2.0 and GTK+ libraries, but none have been tested.

-cxNES is licensed under the terms of the GNU General Public License version 2 or later.

 You can contact the author at perilsensitive@gmail.com.